EusthEnoptEron/arise-multiplayer/README.md

 The camera is still very much a work in progress.
 You can however tweak it to your liking by editing the `MultiplayerMod.ini` file that comes with the mod.
 Updates will be applied immediately.

-## Sources

-Provided in the spirit of open source.

-Don't expect any quality, though, since this is an active process of trial and error.